mpc001/Lipreading_using_Temporal_Convolutional_Networks/README.md

 ## Deep Lipreading
 ### Introduction

-This is the respository of [Lipreading using Temporal Convolutional Networks](https://sites.google.com/view/audiovisual-speech-recognition).
-Our paper can be found [here](https://arxiv.org/abs/2001.08702).
+This is the respository of [Towards practical lipreading with distilled and efficient models](https://sites.google.com/view/audiovisual-speech-recognition#h.p_f7ihgs_dULaj) and [Lipreading using Temporal Convolutional Networks](https://sites.google.com/view/audiovisual-speech-recognition#h.p_jP6ptilqb75s).
 In this repository, we provide pre-trained models, network settings for end-to-end visual speech recognition (lipreading).
 We trained our model on [LRW dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html).
 The network architecture is based on 3D convolution, ResNet-18 plus MS-TCN.

 <div align="center"><img src="doc/pipeline.png" width="640"/></div>

-By using this repository, you can achieve a performance of 85.5% on the LRW dataset.
+By using this repository, you can achieve a performance of 87.9% on the LRW dataset.
 This reporsitory also provides a script for feature extraction.

 ### Preprocessing